corytheboyd/blog/src/content/blog/o-internet-of-mine.md

 pubDate: "2025-05-11"
 ---

 It's really hard to write stuff and publish it.
-I mean not technically, in that ergard it's just editing a markdown file for Cloudflare to `npm fuck -it` to, but...
+I mean, not technically, in that regard it's just editing a markdown file for Cloudflare to `npm fuck -it` to, but...

 I cannot turn off that little voice that tells me I have nothing new to say, that I have no new perspectives to animate with douchey faux thought leadership drivel.
 I have no cute headlines to bait links with, nor the wherewithall to stoop to that level of completely bankrupt crap craftery.